UPPMAX/UPPMAX-documentation/docs/cluster_guides/rackham_file_transfer_using_gui.md

 - Create a name for the site, e.g. `rackham`.
 - For that site, use all standards, except:
     - Set protocol to 'SFTP - SSH File Transfer Protocol'
-    - Set host to `rackham-sftp.uppmax.uu.se`
+    - Set host to `rackham.uppmax.uu.se`
     - Set user to `[username]`, e.g. `richel`

 ???- tip "How does that look like?"